Introductory computations in the cohomology of arithmetic groups: Integral cohomology of and other groups

 A quadratic form $Q[v]$ is said to be {\em perfect} if a quadratic form $P[v]$ satisfies $P[v]={\rm min}(Q)$ for all $v\in {\rm Min}(Q)$ only if $P=Q$.
 For example, the quadratic form $Q[x,y]=x^2+xy+y^2$ has ${\rm min}(Q)=1$ and ${\rm Min}(Q)=\{(1,0), (-1,0), (0,1), (0,-1), (1,-1), (-1,1)\}$ and is perfect. \begin{theorem}[Voronoi \cite{MR1580737}] There are only finitely many perfect $m$-dimensional forms $Q$ up to $GL_m(\mathbb Z)$-equivalence, and the polyhedral cells

-tessellate (the rational closure of) $S^m_{>0}$. \end{theorem} \begin{theorem}[Ash \cite{MR0427490}] There is a $GL_m(\mathbb Z)$-equivariant $m \choose 2$-dimensional CW-complex ${\cal T}$ which is a deformation retract of $S^m_{=1}$, where $S^m_{=1}$ denotes the quotient of $S^m_{>0}$ obtained by identifying scalar multiples. \end{theorem}
+tessellate the {\em rational closure} of $S^m_{>0}$. \end{theorem} \begin{theorem}[Ash \cite{MR0427490}] There is a $GL_m(\mathbb Z)$-equivariant $m \choose 2$-dimensional CW-complex ${\cal T}$ which is a deformation retract of $S^m_{=1}$, where $S^m_{=1}$ denotes the quotient of the rational closure of $S^m_{>0}$ obtained by identifying scalar multiples. \end{theorem}

 It is easy to illustrate these theorems pictorially for $m=2$.
-The cone $S^2_{>0}$ is $3$-dimensional, and the quotient $S^2_{=1}$ is $2$-dimensional regular CW-complex.
+The cone $S^2_{>0}$ is $3$-dimensional, and the quotient $S^2_{=1}$ of its rational closure is a $2$-dimensional regular CW-complex.
 We can view $S^2_{=1}$ as the union of an open unit $2$-disk with countably infinitely many points on the boundary of the $2$-disk.
 The cellular structure of $S^2_{=1}$ is that of a tessellation by triangles, with the triangle vertices being the points on the boundary of the disk.
 A triangle vertex represents a ray of quadratic forms $\mathbb R_+\rho(v)=\{\lambda \rho(v)\,:\,\lambda>0\}$ with $v\in {\rm Min}(Q)$ for some perfect form $Q$.
 The Voronoi tessellation of $S^2_{=1}$ is partially pictured in Figure \ref{FIGtess1} (left), with rays $\mathbb R_+\rho(v)$ labelled simply by $v$.
 The barycentric subdivision of this Voronoi tessellation is partially pictured in Figure \ref{FIGtess1} (right).
 Some vertices and edges of the barycentric subdivision are displayed in bold.
 These bold vertices and edges belong to the deformation retract of Theorem \ref{THMash} which, in the case $m=2$, is a subdivision of the cubic tree (each edge of the cubic tree is subdivided into two edges).

 \begin{example} The following \hap commands use a $3$-dimensional CW-complex $\cal T$ furnished by the theorems of Voronoi and Ash, together with Proposition \ref{PROPwall}, to construct a free $\mathbb ZG$-resolution $R^G_\ast$, for $G=SL_3(\mathbb Z)$, in degrees $\le 5$.
 Since functions specifically for congruence subgroups of $SL_m(\mathbb Z)$ have not yet been implemented in \hap for $m>2$, the group $G$ is represented as a finitely presented group so that \gapp's functionality for finitely presented groups can be invoked.
 The commands use \gapp's implementation of the low-index subgroup procedure to list representatives of all conjugacy classes of subgroups $\Gamma \le G$ of index at most $50$.
 Precisely one of these $\Gamma$ has index $48$.
 For this subgroup of index $48$ the commands compute